NeuroLogic Exam

 Expressive language

 This patient with expressive aphasia has normal comprehension but her expression of language is impaired.
 Her speech output is nonfluent and often limited to just a few words or phases.
 Grammatical words such as prepositions are left out and her speech is telegraphic.
 She has trouble saying “no ifs , ands or buts”.
-Her ability to write is also effected.
+Her ability to write is also affected.

 Patients with expressive aphasia are aware of their language deficit and are often frustrated by it.
 Recovery can occur but is often incomplete with their speech consisting of short phrases or sentences containing mainly nouns and verbs.